akhileshwar1/probability/notes/timeless.md

   They are nothing but normal probabilities only conditioning which can be seen as in time when you refer to it as someone giviing you partial info like hey I know that B happened, or it can be seen as timeless as pure logic where you describe the proportions in parent units.

+* The intuition about things introduces time.
+Because we are used to it.
+That is why we call it inference.

+* at the end of the day the only question in the timeless sense is: portion of what?, the same bayes rule on p(ai | b) makes sense in those terms.
+Viewed from the tree you are trying to measure the portion of ai that is in b.

+* Independence =! disjoint. infact disjoint is dependence because intuitively it makes us change the beliefs.

+* Independence on a single experiment by definition is just a numerical accident where p(a intersection b) = p(a) * p(b).

+* It makes more sense across events from different experiments.